 Each of our business segments is generally subject to extensive and evolving regulation.
 For the Gaming business segment, regulation customarily includes some form of licensing or regulatory screening of operators, suppliers, manufacturers and distributors and their applicable affiliates, their major shareholders, officers, directors and key employees.
 In addition, certain of our gaming products and technologies must be certified or approved in certain jurisdictions in which we operate.
 Regulators review many facets of an applicant or holder of a license, including its financial stability, integrity and business experience.
 Any failure to receive a license or the loss of a license that we currently hold could have a material adverse effect on us or on our results of operations, cash flow or financial condition.
-Each of our business segments is subject to a number of foreign and domestic laws and regulations that affect companies conducting business on the internet and over mobile networks, especially in relation to privacy and security.
+Each of our business segments is subject to a number of foreign and domestic laws and regulations that affect companies conducting business on the Internet and over mobile networks, especially in relation to privacy and security.
 Furthermore, for the SciPlay business segment, there is also significant opposition in some jurisdictions to interactive social gaming, including social casino gaming.
-For our iGaming business segment, although some states are expanding the availability of digital gaming.
-Significant resources are being devoted to supporting these efforts.
-Although these efforts have generally not been successful, we cannot assure that laws restricting digital gaming will not be passed at either the federal or state level.